grodi/Tools/README.md

 OpenSource
 https://www.portfolio-performance.info/

-## tricount - Perfect for accounting for group activities such as outings, vacations, meals, or shared apartment expenses!
+## tricount - Perfect for accounting for group activities such as outings, vacations, meals, or shared apartment expenses.
 https://www.tricount.com/